 Talking back to architects and others using DXF exchange

-The safest way to send gCADPlus information to an AutoCAD user is to also via DXF.
+The safest way to send gCADPlus information to an AutoCAD user is also via DXF.
 Every version of AutoCAD can open a DXF file, so there is no need to worry about the AutoCAD version the recipient of the file is using.

-If is a good idea to check your conversion before sending
+It’s a good idea to check your conversion before sending

 Visit the gCADPlus download page.